AnyBody/tutorials/Motion_Capture_Movement/lesson4.md

 :align: center
 ```

-This notion is confirmed by opening opening the chart view and plotting the
+This notion is confirmed by opening the chart view and plotting the
 development of the objective function of the problem:

 ```{image} _static/lesson4/image5.png